fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

   - You need to discover hosts beyond your local subnet
   - You want a more universally compatible method
   - MAC address information isn't necessary

+- Use ICMP Timestamp scanning when:
+  - Standard ICMP Echo requests are being blocked
+  - You want to try an alternative to Echo scanning
+  - You need to bypass certain firewall configurations
+  - You're performing network reconnaissance where traditional ping sweeps might be detected
+  - You need to discover hosts across different network segments

 - Use ICMP Address Mask scanning when:
   - You want to try an alternative to Echo scanning